 - If you have genital piercings, unless you take them out

-If you would like to order yoni steaming herbs you can do so through the link on the right hand side of your screen.
+If you would like to order yoni steaming herbs you can do so through the link below.